Fill in this quick form to receive your FREE personal holiday quote from us...

 Travel time Mt Cook Village to Wanaka – 2.5 hours

-The scenery remains just as spectacular as ever while you continue your tour south to Wanaka, an alpine town boasting panoramic views and a relaxing atmosphere.
+The scenery remains just as spectacular as ever while you continue your tour south to Wanaka.
+This alpine town boasts panoramic views and a relaxing atmosphere.
 Along the way, your guide will take you to sample the fresh fruit from the orchards of Cromwell.

 Explore the town with your guide, with the option to visit Puzzling World or Rippon Winery, take a scenic drive into Mt Aspiring National Park, or enjoy a peaceful lakeside stroll.